 OUR LIVING TRUST ATTORNEYS CAN HELP

 At The Law Offices of Daniel Hunt, we understand how overwhelming it can be to create a trust for the first time.
 We pride ourselves on providing a client-centered experience and explaining complicated concepts so simply that a child could understand them.
 Whether you need assistance creating or updating a California trust, our experienced attorneys can help.
-To learn how our skilled living truattorneys can assist you, contact our Sacramento law firm today to schedule your no-cost initial consultation.
+To learn how our skilled living trust attorneys can assist you, contact our law firm today to schedule your no-cost initial consultation at our Sacramento, Folsom, or Roseville offices.
+We offer in-person, virtual, and telephone appointments for your convenience.